one-data-cookie/30-cases/README.md

 - 30 puzzles, each with a lock and a random filename (to avoid skipping ahead)
 - Answers are checked via SHA-256 hashes (not stored in plain text)
 - Bonus rounds every 5th puzzle (to give out presents/prizes)
-- Hints system, images, responsive design, ...
+- Hints system, time limits, images, responsive design, ...
 - Texts in Czech but can be easily switched to English

 ## Customisation